Elephants of Scotland

 Founding and only member of Lefty and the Left-outs, John has been harassing people with his playing since 1977, performing throughout New England and even New Jersey.
 Viciously saddled with having to perform "Safety Dance" with Hot Neon Magic, John has searched for ways to enact his sonic wrath and has finally found it (the Batman thing didn't work out but that's another story).
 John is a Line 6 advocate bringing the gospel of the James Tyler Variax and HD500 to the affected masses.

 Musician and songwriter Greg Skillman has played in bands of many styles for the past 25 years.
 He's collaborated with Adam Rabin in the bands Magpie, Mailbox and Mahout, and was invited to wordsmith for his new project.
 As a lyricist for Elephants of Scotland, he draws upon the fantastical and mystical, while never abandoning the actuality of humanity.
 He finds inspiration from sources that span the gamut from esoteric tarot to quantum physics to David Letterman.
-His other current project, Neb Crabula, is hard-edged absurdist rock-n-roll, with a debut EP due out in 2015.
+His other current project, Neb Crabula, is hard-edged absurdist rock-n-roll.